AxonIQ/reference-guide/axon-server/administration/admin-configuration/command-line-interface.md

 _**register-context**_**‌**

 The register-context command helps in the registration and creation of a new context.
-A sample of the command with the mandatory parameters is depicted below
+A sample of the command with the mandatory parameters is depicted below:

 ```text
 $ java -jar ./axonserver-cli.jar register-context  -c [context-name] -n [members]‌ -a [members] -m [members] -p [members] -S http://[node]:[port] [-t token]